syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/tooltip.md

 # Tooltip in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)

-This section helps to learn about how to add tooltip in the date-time Range Selector.
+This section helps to learn about how to add tooltip in the DateTime Range Selector.

 ## Enable tooltip